 In this post, I’ll analyze American PIAAC data using the International Data Explorer (courtesy of the National Center for Education Statistics).
 I’ll report racial/ethnic gaps in numeracy, literacy, problem solving, and general cognitive ability in ten-year intervals from age 16 to age 65.
 The race/ethnicity categories analyzed are white, black, and Hispanic; there’s not enough data on other groups.
 Data on Hispanics are unavailable for some cohorts.
 To avoid language confounds, only native-born Americans were included in the analysis.

-The first table shows mean Numeracy scores for each group, standard errors of the means (SEM), standard deviations (SD), as well as d values, or standardized gaps between whites and non-whites.
+The first table shows mean Numeracy scores for each group, standard errors of the means (SEM), standard deviations (SD), as well as d values, or standardized gaps between same-aged whites and non-whites.
 The d values were calculated by dividing the differences between white mean scores and black/Hispanic mean scores by pooled, unweighted standard deviations.

 Here’s the same data visualized: